thibaultmarin/hpp2plantuml/doc/source/org-doc.rst

 function can then be used to create a PlantUML file from a set of input files.
 Alternatively, the ``Diagram`` object can be used directly to build internal objects (from files or strings).
 The ``Diagram.render()`` method can be used to produce a string output instead of writing to a text file.
+See the API documentation for more details.

 Tests
 -----

-Testing is performed using the `nose <http://nose.readthedocs.io/en/latest/>`_ framework.
+Testing is performed using the `pytest <https://docs.pytest.org/en/7.3.x/>`_ framework.
 The tests are defined in the ``test_hpp2plantuml.py`` file located in the test folder.
 They can be run with the ``python setup.py test`` command.